Estimated reading time: 8 minutes

 Mental illness creates extreme and unhealthy shifts in behavior.
 If left unchecked, disorders can hamper a student’s ability to manage their lives.
 As a result, their academic performance, relationships, and health suffer.

-Developing healthy habits is crucial to prevent mental illness.
+Developing healthy habits is crucial to preventing mental illness.
 The following are five simple ways to better your mental health.

 1. Be Mindful